zukunft/zukunft.com/docs/code_functions_all.md

     \-- not_changed_sql
         \-- formula_map - @return sql_par the SQL statement, the name of the SQL statement, and the parameter list
     \-- load_sql_user_changes_frm
-        \-- formula_map - create an SQL statement to retrieve all user specific changes of this formula
+        \-- formula_map - create an SQL statement to retrieve all user-specific changes of this formula
     \-- load_sql_user_changes
         \-- formula_map - create an SQL statement to retrieve the user changes of the current formula
     \-- del_usr_cfg_exe